irmen/Pyro3/examples/agent3/Readme.txt

 to other servers (the dynamically loaded bytecode no longer has a file associated).

-NOTE that due to a limitation of Python and the current mobile code implementation in Pyro, your agents *must* be located in a separate module.
-Any agents declared in the module that runs as __main__ will not work!

 Also see 'agent2' for a more thorough mobile code example and explanation.